 You and your doctor will discuss the best treatment plan for your situation.

-In early-stage disease, pertuzumab is given by vein once every 3 weeks, typically on the same day as trastuzumab and docetaxel.
-You may receive it for up to 18 weeks before surgery and continue to take it alongside trastuzumab to complete a year of treatment.
-If recommended only after surgery, pertuzumab and trastuzumab may be taken for up to a year.
+In early-stage disease, you may receive pertuzumab for up to 18 weeks before surgery and continue to take it alongside trastuzumab or in pertuzumab, trastuzumab, and hyaluronidase-zzxf to complete a year of treatment.
+If recommended only after surgery, pertuzumab and trastuzumab or pertuzumab, trastuzumab, and hyaluronidase-zzxf may be taken for up to a year.

 - hair loss